parkinglot837/f5-agility-labs-nginx/docs/class9/module1/module1.rst

 .. image:: ../images/clear_cookies.png

-2. While still in Firefox, open a new tab and put http://nginxdemo.f5lab.com:8010 into the browser url field and launch the page.
+2. While still in Firefox, open a new tab and type http://nginxdemo.f5lab.com:8010 into the browser and launch the page.

 .. image:: ../images/test_oidc.png

 Notice you'll be redirected to the IdP for login.

-3. Once on the IdP page put in the credentials for the user you created. user01 with password appworld2024 (do not save the credentials, if prompted)
+3. Once on the IdP page put in the credentials for the user you created. user01 with password appworld2024 (do not save the credentials, if prompted).

 .. image:: ../images/auth_login.png

 You should now see the webservice!
 You've been logged in and the browser has been issued a JWT Token establishing identity!
-You can view the token by clicking 'More tools' and 'Web Developer Tools' in the Firefox menu, then selecting the 'Storage' tab and highlighting "auth_token".
+You can view the token by clicking 'More tools' and 'Web Developer Tools' in the Firefox Settings menu, then selecting the 'Storage' tab and highlighting "auth_token".

 .. image:: ../images/verificaion_webservice.png